edumeet/edumeet/E2EE.md

   generated ids, and transcripts are encrypted.
 - **Client monitoring is the exception.** When the operator configures sampling, every client sends connection statistics to its media node over a data channel, encrypted rooms included, because the node is their consumer.
-They name the room and the participant unless the client settings `obfuscateRoomName` (the room's session id instead of its name) and `obfuscateDisplayName` (the name masked) are set.
-A deployment that wants a node to learn nothing user chosen sets both.
+The samples carry the participant's display name, masked when the client setting `obfuscateDisplayName` is on.
+The tenant and room to file them under come from the room server, and only when its `clientMonitoring.roomInfo` setting is on; with `clientMonitoring.obfuscateRoomName` it names the room by its session id instead of its name.
+  With `roomInfo` off, the default, a node knows a room only by that id.

 ### Points for an assessment